captionpoint/captionpoint-plays/INTIMATE-APPAREL.md

 How about if I let you choose?
 ---
 ## ESTHER:
 Very well.
-Make yourself comfortable, put your feet up, I know they're tired.
 ---
+Make yourself comfortable,
+---
+put your feet up,
+---
+I know they tired.
+---
 ## MAYME:
-Shucks, you don't know the half of it.
+Shucks honey,
 ---
+you don't know the half.
+---
 ## ESTHER:
-And in no time flat for the cost a ride uptown and back, you got a whole new look.
+And in no time flat
 ---
+for the cost a ride uptown and back,
+---
+you got a whole new look.
+---
 ## MAYME:
 Just like that?
+---
-I reckon I'd pay someone good money to be treated like a lady.
-It would be worth two, three days on my back.
+I reckon I'd pay someone good money
+---
+to be treated like a lady.
+---
+It would be worth two,
+---
+three days on my back.
+---
 Yes, it would.
 ---
 ## ESTHER:
 You think so?